 • What do these kinds of additions to the Bible show us about the Bible?
 Why is this important?

-• What additional instructions did Darius give to Tattenai?
+• What other instructions did Darius give to Tattenai?
 Why do you think he was so generous?

 Cross-References